 Key drivers to change in the projections

 The school census data is measured against the ONS population figures to create participation rates (both overall and for the different school types) for each historic year.
-The participation rates from the most recent years are then used to calculate the pupil numbers going forward.
-Thus if the school census figures are inaccurate they have the potential to affect not only the year in question but the whole of the projection model.
+The participation rates from the last three to five years are then used to calculate the pupil numbers going forward.
+Changes in school census figures affect not only the year in question but the whole of the projection model.

 Alternative scenarios